 - Identify the qualities your ideal buyer should have.
 These are usually softer qualities like beliefs, work ethos and approachability.

 - Be prepared to counter-offer and negotiate.
 You can only effectively do this if you identify your needs in the first place.
 If negotiations aren’t your skill, get someone else to represent you.

 - But don’t forget to compromise if you really need to get the deal done.
 Don’t loose a £1m sale over ownership of a £20k company car.
 Compromise on the things you can let go of.

 These 5 short bullet points get you started.
-Our Ultimate Guide to selling your business is your next read.
-Alternatively, you can contact us in the strictest of confidence to discuss the value or sale of your business.
+Our ultimate guide to business exit strategy is your next read.